 If you really want it, it’s never too late to start, nor too early.
 The best moment is always NOW.
 The right question is not when, but HOW.

-We have created a how-to-start-an-online-store-from-scratch guide for those who ask the right questions.
+We have created a how to start an online store from scratch guide for those who ask the right questions.

 That’s a place where product manufacturers and resellers list their items to get access to the audience of millions.

-Option 3: Selling on Social media
+Option 3: Selling on Social Media

 Social networks are flourishing, and social commerce is booming too.

-According to our recent research, it’s Instagram, Facebook and Pinterest, where your marketing effort will be the most rewarding.
+According to our recent research, it’s Instagram, Facebook, and Pinterest, where your marketing effort will be the most rewarding.

-I remember I promised no eye-to-eye contact with your customers.
+I promised no eye-to-eye contact with your customers.

-But they will still be calling and emailing you, asking questions about your product, shipping, moneyback policies and hundreds of other different things.
+But they will still be calling and emailing you, asking questions about your product, shipping, money back policies, and hundreds of other different things.

 Yet, the “how-to-sell-anything-to-anybody” rules apply here, too.
 When you pick up the phone or read another message submitted via the “contact the seller” form, you have the highest chances to close the sale if you: